JFF-Bohdan/vrc_t70/README.md

 will ping all devices with addresses from `0x01` up to `0xfe` and will log information about all devices online.

-Example command line:
+Long version:

+`python -m vrc_t70.command_line.find_devices --uart com15 --delay 0.1`

+Short version:

-`find_device --uart com15 --delay 0.1`
+`find_devices --uart com15 --delay 0.1`

 Where: